rjbs/rjbs.github.io/_posts/2023-01-20-talking-to-philips-hue-lights-2.md

 spend much time thinking about how I look, but in mid-2020, I was on Zoom *all the time*, and I was literally distracted by the my terrible color.
 It sometimes helped if I closed all the white-background windows on my desktop, but this wasn't really an option.
-Just look at this horribleness:
+Just look at this horribleness (warm light on the left, cold light on the right):

 ![me looking purple and me looking normal](/assets/2023/01/two-headshots.jpg)